tanmay4osme/IOT-Dashboard/README.md

 ## Getting Started

-To get started follow the instructions below to install the code or install a release version
+To get started follow the instructions below to install the code or install a release version.

----

 ## Installation & setup